Skip to main content

 ThermoPro TP20

-If you need a thermometer that has more than one probe and you want to monitor the temperature remotely without any fancy apps or gadgets, look to the ThermoPro TP20 Wireless Remote Digital Meat Thermometer with Dual Probe.
+If you need a thermometer that has more than one probe and you want to monitor the temperature remotely, look to the ThermoPro TP20 Wireless Remote Digital Meat Thermometer with Dual Probe.

 It comes with two pieces: a probe base and a wireless transmitter.
-After you stick your meat with the probe, you can walk away with the transmitter—which still worked when I was 100 feet away in the house—and it will alert you when your smoked food is finished.
+After you stick your meat with the probe, you can walk away with the transmitter.
+It still worked when I was 100 feet away in the house.
+It will also alert you when your smoked food is finished.

 The display numbers are smaller than some of the other products, but it has a nice backlight and a clear, loud alarm.
 The only problems we found is that this model doesn't have any magnets and it chews through batteries faster than we expected.